syncfusion-content/js-api-docs/api/js/ejAccordion.md

 # ejAccordion

 The Accordion control is an interface where lists of items can be collapsed or expanded.
 It has several collapsible panels where only one can be expanded at a time that is useful for dashboards where space is limited.
-Each Accordion control has a template for its header and its content.
+Each Accordion control has a template for its header and its content .

 #### Syntax